kainbryanjones/Mercy/README.md

 which supports exporting projects for Xcode (macOS and iOS), Visual Studio, Android Studio, Code::Blocks and Linux Makefiles as well as containing a source code editor.

+# Disclaimer
+Mercy is currently a work in progress and I intend to have it finish by early January 2023.
+I will remove this disclaimer once I am happy that the project is the best it can be.

 # Mercy
 Mercy is an audio plugin created using the JUCE framework.
 It is intended to be used as an example to learn the JUCE framework.
 Mercy covers everything from UI building to JUCE's dsp library.